hashicorp/hcl/hcl/hclsyntax/spec.md

 or a value of the dynamic pseudo-type, the result is an unknown string.

-An important use-case for standalone templates is to enable the use of expressions in alternative zcl syntaxes where a native expression grammar is not available.
-For example, the zcl JSON profile treats the values of JSON strings as standalone templates when attributes are evaluated in expression mode.
+An important use-case for standalone templates is to enable the use of expressions in alternative HCL syntaxes where a native expression grammar is not available.
+For example, the HCL JSON profile treats the values of JSON strings as standalone templates when attributes are evaluated in expression mode.